 Dependents eligible for F-2 status may apply for an F-2 visa stamp with their F-1 spouse or parent.
 Most consulates will schedule F-1 and F-2 visa applications at the same time, but it is important that consulates are informed that there will be accompanying F-2 applicants at the time that a visa application interview is scheduled.

 Individuals in F-2 status are not eligible to pursue postsecondary education and are not eligible to engage in any type of employment.
-Before engaging in any endeavor that is linked to education or some type of work or volunteerism, the student should verify with the Center for International Programs (CIP) if it is possible for their spouse or child to do so.
+Before engaging in any endeavor that is linked to education or some type of work or volunteerism, the student should verify with International Programs (International Programs) if it is possible for their spouse or child to do so.
 If there is any remuneration for services, the endeavor is almost definitely unlawful employment.
 Unlawful employment can also be unpaid work.